Treechcer/JCython/README.md

 int a = 10;
 int b = a + 10;
 print(b);
-#output is 20, you can use all aritmetic operations for int in this example
+#output is 20, you can use all arithmetic operations for int in this example
 ```

 //you can use anything from int, text or bool for now, name can be any alphanumeric values for any non 0 length, and int can have any whole number value for int